u-gupta/Tickster/README.md

 Compiling and running:
 - The code uses encog library so the file needs to be included in the classpath while compiling and running.
 - The code can be compiled using:
--javac <classpath> A4main.java
+-javac <classpath> Tickster.java
 - and can run with the following:
--java <classpath> A4main [any parameters]
+-java <classpath> Tickster [any parameters]
-- EX: -java -cp “classpath” A4main Adv
+- EX: -java -cp “classpath” Tickster Adv
 - Then just just the series of questions asked by the agent to get specific responses.

 Design: